Keunoh/SpringReactAllinOne/README.md

-   : the server cannot produce a response matching the list of acceptable values defined in the request's proactive content negotiation headers, and that the server is unwilling to supply a default respresentation.
+   : the server cannot produce a response matching the list of acceptable values defined in the request's proactive content negotiation headers, and that the server is unwilling to supply a default representation.

    proactive : creating or controlling a situation by causing something to happen rather than responding to it after it has happened.
    :: 사전 예방적인

 7. 500 Internal Server Error
-   : the server ecountered an unexpected condition that prevented it from fulfilling the request.
+   : the server encountered an unexpected condition that prevented it from fulfilling the request.
    This error response is a generic "catch-all" response.
-Usually, this indicates the server cannot find a better 5xx errror code to response.
+Usually, this indicates the server cannot find a better 5xx error code to response.
-   Sometimes, server administators log error responses like the 500 status code with more details about the request to prevent the error from happening again in the future.
+   Sometimes, server administrators log error responses like the 500 status code with more details about the request to prevent the error from happening again in the future.

-   fulfilling : making someone satisfied or happy because of fully developing their character or abillities :: 충족
+   fulfilling : making someone satisfied or happy because of fully developing their character or abilities :: 충족